 What we have here is a handful of Project X shafts; one is the “real deal”, made by True Temper, the others are “made for” versions.
 We also have the NV 65 S, the baseline shaft we’ve been using throughout this whole article.

 You’re probably thinking, “how the hell was I supposed to know?”.
-Of course, you weren’t supposed to.
+You weren’t supposed to, and that’s the point.
 Just like with carbon steel heads, you have no idea what’s what unless you’re told.

 Trust me; if they think it’s gonna be a selling point, they’ll make absolutely sure to tell you.